Dante

 How to Pronounce Dante

 Our model has identified 7 different pronunciations for the name Dante.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 43.6% confident that Dante is pronounced as DAHN-tay.
-The next most likely pronunciation is DAN-tee, at 16.4% confidence.
+Our model is 43.6% confident that Dante is pronounced as DAHN-tay, which has 2 syllables.
+The next most likely pronunciation is DAN-tee, at 16.4% confidence, with 2 syllables.

 2